ivan-hc/AppMan/README.md

 `sudo mkdir /opt/bin`

-If you want you can assign the classic permissions to this folder, in order to be able to operate freely with tools such as "appimageupdatetool", so:
+Assign permissions to $USER for /opt/bin, in order to be able to operate without root privileges with tools such as "appimageupdate", so:

 `sudo chown $USER /opt/bin`